yiisoft/yii-filesystem/README.md

 }
 ```

-If you want to use autowiring, you can create an own interface for your filesystem.
+If you prefer to use autowiring, you can create own interface for your filesystem.

 ```php
 interface ImageStorageInterface extends \Yiisoft\Yii\Filesystem\FilesystemInterface {
 }
 ```

-And register it in the `params`
+And then register it in the `params`:

 ```php
 'file.storage' => [
     ImageStorageInterface::class => [